-We are subject to local, state, federal, and international laws and regulations relating to privacy and data security that impact all parts of our business, including wireline, wireless, broadband and the development and roll out of new products, such as those in the artificial intelligence and IoT space.
+We are subject to local, state, federal, and international laws and regulations relating to privacy and data protection that impact all parts of our business, including wireline, wireless, broadband and the development and roll out of new products, such as those in the IoT space.
 At the federal level, our business is governed by the FCC or the Federal Trade Commission (FTC), depending on the product or service.
-The California Consumer Privacy Act, Europe's General Data Protection Regulation and a number of other privacy laws recently adopted by other states and countries include significant penalties for non-compliance.
+The California Consumer Privacy Act, Europe's General Data Protection Regulation and a number of other privacy laws more recently adopted by other states and countries include significant penalties for non-compliance.
 Generally, attention to privacy and data security requirements is increasing at all levels of government globally, and privacy-related legislation has been introduced or is under consideration in many locations.
 These regulations could have a significant impact on our businesses.
+Policymakers at the local, state, federal and international levels are also considering imposing laws and regulations on the use of artificial intelligence.
+This is a nascent area of regulatory focus, so it is unclear how such regulation could impact our business.